grandparkla/beta/areas/splash-pad.markdown

 ---
 title: Splash pad
 permalink: /splash-pad/
-announcement: Heads Up 🚧 Grand Park is prep preppin’ for summer!
-The fountain, splash pad and playground will be closed for maintenance and park improvements.
-Including a new shade structure to the playground!<br /><br />Playground closures start today WED JUN 19 through WED JUL 3.
-The fountain and splash pad will be closed from MON JUN 24 through FRI JUN 28.
-Apologies for the inconvenience.
-Thank you for your patience🙏
+announcement: "The fountain and splash pad will be closed for maintenance and park improvements from Monday, June 24 through Friday, June 28.
+Thank you for your patience."
 ---

 <nav markdown="1">